Mayhew offers veterinary training, shelter medicine and management courses to animal welfare organisations from abroad.

 It enables the participants to return to their own country not only with enhanced veterinary skills but a foundation in animal welfare and humane education.
 This can be built upon to influence the attitudes of their local community and will help relieve the suffering of animals worldwide.

 A number of Mayhew IVTP alumni are continuing to work with us internationally.
 Dr Ana Metskhvarishvili provides support to our team in Georgia.
-Natasha Potapochkina, Valentina Grigorova and Rina Vorobyeva are all now working for Mayhew in Russia.
+Natasha Potapochkina, Valentina Grigorova and Rina Vorobyeva are all now supporting animal welfare programmes in Russia.

 If you would like to apply for our International Vet Training Programme, please get in touch with us by phone: 0044 20 8962 8000 or email firstname.lastname@example.org